darienmt/darienmt.github.io/_posts/2016-12-17-local-docker-with-centos-7.markdown

 (If there is any error, it is possible to see them in details with journalctl -u docker | tail -100)

 What we did here is certainly no good for any other place than our local network at home.
 There is no security in place.
-Basically, on the network will have root access to our server, but it is just to play with whales at home, right?
+Everybody on the network will have root access to our server, but it is just to play with whales at home, right?
 On other environments, we need to secure this as recommended [here](https://docs.docker.com/engine/admin/#configuring-docker-1)

 So far, if we try to access Docker Remote APIs, we could not do it because the local firewall is not allowing connections to the port 2376 where we configured Docker to listen.
 We need another page to do that: <http://ask.xmodulo.com/open-port-firewall-centos-rhel.html>
 Here is the command summary: